-Alaska is on alot of peoples bucket list for travel at some point, especially during retirement.
-But, in the last few years, some new very family friendly ships have made their summer home in Alaska.
-I would like to encourage you to consider taking your family on an Alaskan cruise.
+Alaska is on almost everyone’s travel bucket list for retirement.
+But in the last few years, some new, VERY family friendly ships have made their summer homes in Alaska.
+I would like to encourage you to consider taking your family on an Alaska cruise this summer.

-Embrace the Journey Travel has booked lots of family groups to Alaska, and the guests have come back and raved about the wonderful time they experience in Alaska.
-Some guest’s had so much fun they are already rebooked for another Alaskan Cruise to Natures Playground.
+Embrace the Journey Travel has arranged a large number of family groups to visit Alaska, and they have come back and RAVED about the wonderful time they experience in this amazing, natural destination.
+Some guests have had so much fun, they have rebooked for another Alaskan cruise to visit “Nature’s Playground”.